What About Those After Death Visits to the Other Side?

-Psychiatrist Elisabeth Kubler-Ross is highly acclaimed for her work with the terminally ill.
+Psychiatrist Elisabeth Kubler-Ross (1926-2004) was highly acclaimed for her work with the terminally ill.
 Some of her research has been valuable in that she has carefully analyzed the emotional states (e.g., fear, anger, etc.) through which many people pass when they learn that their death is imminent.

-The doctor has, however, ventured far afield from her area of expertise in speculating about human immortality.
+The doctor, however, ventured far afield from her area of expertise in speculating about human immortality.

 Kubler-Ross once believed that death was the end of human existence.
-She now has changed her opinion on mortality—but solely as a result of the testimony of some patients who were pronounced “clinically dead,” but who later were “revived” to tell of amazing after-death experiences.
-Her views (and others of a similar nature) have received considerable attention in recent years.
+She later changed her opinion on mortality—but solely as a result of the testimony of some patients who were pronounced clinically dead, but who later were revived to tell of amazing after-death experiences.
+Over the years, her views (and others of a similar nature) have received considerable attention.